Quiet PC: Causes of noise

-Many of these sources increase with the power of the computer.
-More or faster transistors use more power, which releases more heat.
-Increasing the rotation speed of fans to address this will (all things being equal) increase their noise.
-Similarly, increasing hard disk drives' and optical disc drives' rotation speeds increases performance, but generally also vibration and bearing friction.

 Measuring noise

 Though standards do exist for measuring and reporting sound power output by such things as computer components, they are often ignored.
 Many manufacturers do not give sound power measurements.
 Some report sound pressure measurements, but those that do often do not specify how sound pressure measurements were taken.
 Even such basic information as measurement distance is rarely reported.
 Without knowing how it was measured, it is not possible to verify these claims, and comparisons between such measurements (e.g. for product selection) are meaningless.
 Comparative reviews, which test several devices under the same conditions, are more useful, but even then, an average sound pressure level is only one factor in determining which components will be perceived as quieter.